Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Data

 \section{Data}

 Our study relies on annual GMST and corresponding radiative forcing time series.
-We use full-forced last millennium runs from climate models of varying complexity (Table \ref{tab:table0}).
-We analyze ten simulations with atmosphere-ocean general circulation models (AOGCMs), considered in the Coupled Model Intercomparison Project 5 (CMIP5)\cite{jungclaus2017}.
-Moreover, we use ten simulations with Earth system models of intermediate complexity (EMICs) that are part of the IPCC's Fifth Assessment Report (AR5)\cite{flato2014} and described by \citet{eby2013}.
+We use full-forced last millennium runs from climate models of varying complexity (Tab.~\ref{tab:table0}).
+We analyze 10 simulations with atmosphere-ocean general circulation models (AOGCMs), considered in the Coupled Model Intercomparison Project 5 (CMIP5)\cite{jungclaus2017}.
+Moreover, we use 10 simulations with Earth system models of intermediate complexity (EMICs) that are part of the IPCC's Fifth Assessment Report (AR5)\cite{flato2014} and described by \citet{eby2013}.
 The AR5 EMICs represent single simulations, except for CLIMBER2 and LOVECLIM V.1.2, which are ensemble means and denoted by ``(mean)'' in the following.
 To compare variability in single ensemble members to that of the ensemble mean, we use the five available ensemble members LOVECLIM V.1.2 (E1-E5).

 The transient radiative forcing applied to these simulations follows the Paleoclimate Modelling Intercomparison Project Phase III (PMIP3) protocol \cite{schmidt2012}.
 For AR5 EMICs, we take the total estimated radiative forcing provided by \citet{eby2013}.
 For CMIP5 simulations, we use the radiative forcing from reconstructions of well-mixed greenhouse gases (CO$_2$, CH$_4$, and N$_2$O), volcanic aerosols, total solar irradiance, and land use changes as provided by \citet{schmidt2012}.
 We neglect orbital forcing, which is assumed to play a negligible role for GMST variability over the last millennium.
-To remove potential climate drifts \cite{tachiiri2010}, the simulated GMST is linearly detrended prior to analysis.
-Accordingly, detrending is also applied to the corresponding forcing time series.
+To remove potential unforced drifts of the simulated background climate \cite{tachiiri2010}, the simulated GMST is linearly detrended prior to analysis.
+For consistency, detrending is also applied to the corresponding forcing time series.
+This does not affect our results, as the simulations' forcing input exhibits no trend for the last millennium (850-1850 CE).
+Both, temperature and forcing time series are considered as anomalies with respect to the starting year.

 We use the GMST from HadCRUT5 \cite{morice2021} observations (1850-2000 CE) to demonstrate the developed workflow of our Bayesian stochastic energy balance framework.
-As estimates for radiative forcing during the historical period, we consider the``PEA'' land use (\citet{pongratz2008}), ``CEA'' volcanic forcing (\citet{crowley2008}), ``SBF'' solar irradiance reconstruction (\citet{steinhilber2009}) patched into \citet{wang2005}, and greenhouse gas concentrations from \citet{schmidt2012}.
+As estimates for radiative forcing during the historical period, we consider the ``PEA'' land use (\citet{pongratz2008}), ``CEA'' volcanic forcing (\citet{crowley2008}), ``SBF'' solar irradiance reconstruction (\citet{steinhilber2009}) patched into \citet{wang2005}, and greenhouse gas concentrations from \citet{schmidt2012}.